IntelliBridge/Falcon-IaC/ReadME.md

 2. **Customize Variables:** Customize the `variables.tf` file to match your specific requirements.
 You can define variable values in a `.tfvars` file for easy configuration management.

+3. **Create AWS Keys:** Create AWS EC2 Keys called ```Falcon.pem``` and add them to the root directory of this project.

-3. **Terraform Initialization:** Run the following Terraform commands to initialize the project and download the necessary providers:
+4. **Terraform Initialization:** Run the following Terraform commands to initialize the project and download the necessary providers:

    ```shell
    terraform init
    ```

-4. **Terraform Apply:** Execute the following command to apply the configuration and create the specified AWS resources:
+5. **Terraform Apply:** Execute the following command to apply the configuration and create the specified AWS resources:

    ```shell
    terraform apply